Editor's Note: Planning a trip to Italy? Misha Inglis of Misha Says shares her foodie tips in this budget food guide for Florence.

 Ponte Vecchio to Pitti Palace

-However, if you walk a few blocks south of the Arno river along Via Maggio, there are many delicious osterias, trattorias, and the famous Gusta Pizza.
+The immediate area has many spots that would be considered tourist traps.
+However, walking a few blocks south of the Arno River along Via Maggio will lead you to many delicious osterias, trattorias, and the famous Gusta Pizza.

 Piazza della Signoria

+Several restaurants are situated around this square, many of which are geared towards tourists because of the views.
 This is a great place to grab a drink or espresso, but be wary of the coperto charge.

 Piazza della Repubblica

 Piazza della Repubblica is a beautiful piazza.
 There are a few high-end cafes dotted along the square, and you can expect to pay extra for the ambiance.
+Because this is a public square, you can just as easily grab a takeaway drink and sit under one of the monuments.

 Duomo

 Many restaurants and cafés surround the famous Duomo.
 Meals can be had at any budget here with views of the majestic structure.
+Although there are your typical tourist traps, many great meals can be found in the area for under 10 euros per person.

 San Lorenzo

 There are many budget-friendly trattorias in this area along Via Borgo San Lorenzo and the surrounding streets of the Basilica de San Lorenzo.
+I like the neighborhoods because there is a more local feel while still being a stone's throw away from the attractions.

 Santa Croce

-From the historical center, the neighborhood of Santa Croce is only about 10-15 mins away by foot.
+From the historical center, the neighborhood of Santa Croce is only about 10-15 minutes away on foot.
 It is full of local spots to eat without breaking the bank.
+A few places along the Piazza di Santa Croce offer awe-inspiring views of the basilica while dining al fresco.

 Santa Maria Novella

-Check out Where to Eat in Florence for Foodies on my blog for more recommendations.
+Check out Where To Eat in Florence for Foodies on my blog for more recommendations.